Ducati 1199: 1199 Superleggera

 In 2014, Ducati launched the 1199 Superleggera (Superlight).
 The philosophy behind this motorcycle was the largest reduction of weight possible, achieved through the use of exotic materials such as magnesium (particularly the monocoque frame), carbon and titanium.
 This resulted in a dry weight of 155 kg, and a wet weight of 177 kg.
 Only 500 were produced.

 Racing

 In the September 2012 Le Mans 24-Hours Motorcycle Endurance Race, a Team Scuderia Zone Rouge Ducati 1199 Panigale won the Open category, finishing 32nd overall.
 The riders were Stéphane Pagani, Phillipe Teissier and Hervé Royer.

 Ducati finished second in the 2015 Superbike World Championship season, with Chaz Davies having 5 wins and finished second in the 2017 championship.
 Leandro Mercado won the riders title during the 2014 FIM Superstock 1000 Cup season.
 Ducati later took the manufacture title in 2016 and the rider title in 2017 with rider Michael Ruben Rinaldi.

 Ducati won the British Superbike Championship in 2016 and 2017 with rider Shane "Shakey" Byrne, who rode for the factory supported PBM Be Wiser Ducati Team.

 In road racing, Glen Irwin took his Panigale R to victory in 2017 at the North West 200 using the PBM Be Wiser Ducati.
+He also won the Macau Grand Prix in the same year.